The Founding of a Republic: Plot

-In 1945 after the end of the Second Sino-Japanese War, Mao Zedong and other members of the Communist Party of China (CPC) travel to Chongqing to meet with Chiang Kai-shek and the Kuomintang (KMT).
+In August 1945, Japan announced its unconditional surrender, ending eight years of resistance warfare.
+However, national unification had not yet been achieved.
+Although the Nationalist government (Kuomintang, or KMT) claimed to have taken control of the country, its actual authority was limited.
+Meanwhile, the Communist Party had built a strong political, military, and popular base in the areas it had liberated behind enemy lines.
+Mao Zedong and other members of the Chinese Communist Party (CCP) travel to Chongqing to meet with Chiang Kai-shek and the Kuomintang (KMT).
 This meeting aims to consider a peace negotiation between the two parties and hopefully discuss the beginning of a democratic nation.
-With assistance from the China Democratic League, Mao Zedong and Chiang Kai-shek signed the Double Tenth Agreement on October 10, 1945.
-Both parties agreed to halt the civil war and establish a multi-party government within China.
+With assistance from the China Democratic League (led by Zhang Lan), Mao Zedong and Chiang Kai-shek signed the Double Tenth Agreement on October 10, 1945.
+Both parties agreed to stop the civil war and establish a multi-party government within China.
+However, deep-rooted differences between the CCP and the KMT made this reconciliation impossible.
+With the opening of the One-party National Assembly and the attack on the central plains liberated area, the Double Tenth Agreement finally broke down in the following year, which led to the resumption of the civil war.

-The following year, the Nationalist government relocated to Nanjing (Nanking), and the KMT broke the Double Tenth Agreement, which led the civil war to resume.
-In July 1947 and onwards, the People's Liberation Army changed its tactics from strategic defense to offense into regions under KMT rule, beginning the process of liberating China.
+In July 1947 and onwards, the People's Liberation Army shifted its tactics from strategic defence to offence in regions under KMT rule, marking the beginning of the process of liberating China.
 During this time, Chiang Kai-shek called for a National Assembly in Nanjing, where he was elected as the first President of the Republic of China (ROC).
 His elected vice president was Li Zongren, a known rival within the party.
-In May 1948, the CPC declared the opening of a "War of Liberation" against Chiang's ROC government, with many other political parties responding to the call and taking the CPC's side, including the China Democratic League, the Revolutionary Committee (China) and other political figures such as Zhang Lan, Soong Ching-ling and Li Jishen.
-After numerous victories for the CPC within China's central and southern sectors, Chiang Kai-shek is forced to resign as president, and his forces retreat to Taiwan in December 1949.
+In May 1948, the CCP issued the "May Day Declaration" in Baoding, Hebei, proclaiming the overthrow of the KMT and calling for the prompt convening of a Political Consultative Conference to discuss and realize the establishment of a People's Congress and a democratic coalition government.
+During this period, corruption within the KMT became severe, and the situation on the Northeastern front grew increasingly urgent.
+As a result, the democratic united front against the KMT continued to expand and gain strength, after CCP declared the opening of a "War of Liberation" against Chiang's ROC government, with many other political parties responding to the call and taking the CCP's side, including the China Democratic League, the Revolutionary Committee (China) and other political figures such as Zhang Lan, Soong Ching-ling and Li Jishen.

+Following numerous victories for the CCP in China's central and southern regions, Chiang Kai-shek was forced to resign as president, and his forces retreated to Taiwan in December 1949.
+On September 21, 1949, the First Plenary Session of the Chinese People's Political Consultative Conference was grandly held in Beijing.
 On October 1, 1949, Mao declared the founding of the People's Republic of China, with Beijing, formally named Beiping, as its capital, marking the start of a new era for China.